lukaszbinden/huji-nlp/Exercise_04/README.txt

 ------------------------------------------
 CONTENTS OF ZIP FILE:
+1) Exercise 1_2.pdf: contains exercises 1 and 2

-1) nlp_exercise_4.py: contains all the source code from exercise 3
+2) nlp_exercise_4.py: contains all the source code from exercise 3

-2) ex4_random_triplets.txt: contains the 30 randomly chosen triplets for each of the two extractors
+3) ex4_random_triplets.txt: contains the 30 randomly chosen triplets for each of the two extractors

-3) ex4_random_triplets_sents.txt: contains the sentence corresponding to the random triplet (cf. 3))
+4) ex4_random_triplets_sents.txt: contains the sentence corresponding to the random triplet (cf. 3))

-4) ___: contains exercises 1 and 2
+5) ex4_ex3_d.txt: answer to ex3 (d)

-5) READ ME: this file README.txt
+6) READ ME: this file README.txt
 ------------------------------------------